quipa/analytics-demo/README.md

 Python is particularly useful due to the following packages:
   * numerical computation (numpy, scipy, xarray)
   * data processing (pandas, numpy)
-  * modelling (scikit-learn, etc.)
+  * machine learning and statistical modelling (scikit-learn, etc.)

 ### make
-A make is a useful tool for organising data analysis pipelines as it allows to define different task and data dependencies using a `Makefile`.
+A make is a useful tool for organise data analysis pipelines as it allows to define different task and data dependencies using a `Makefile`.

 This is more flexible then a 'task' script since specific tasks can easily run.
 When dependencies are met (downloaded data files) this also avoids repeating work.

 ### Other unix tools
-* wget: simple tool for download data
+* wget: easy to use tool for downloading data
-* awk: useful for text processing
+* [awk](https://en.wikipedia.org/wiki/AWK): useful language for text/csv processing

 <a name='maxdm-justification'></a>
 ### MAXDM protoype
-I prototyped [MAXDM](#maxdm) to demonstrate my ability to develop tools/models, in this case using flexible packages (e.g. scikit-learn) with *off-the-shelf* components.
+I prototyped [MAXDM](#maxdm) to demonstrate my ability to develop tools/models, in this case using a flexible package ([scikit-learn](https://scikit-learn.org/)) with *off-the-shelf* components.
 This similarity/distance based approach was selected as it could be implemented in a short period of time (2-3 days).

-In previous positions I have worked heavily with these types of modelling:
+Note that in previous positions I have worked heavily with these types of modelling techniques / tools:

 * Generalised Linear Models (GLMs) based on abundance monitoring data (using [`statsmodels`](https://www.statsmodels.org/) and `scikit-learn`.
 * Hybrid ecological models linking GLMs to land use / land cover dynamic models agent-based / system dynamics models (using [NetLogo](https://en.wikipedia.org/wiki/NetLogo) and [Stella](https://en.wikipedia.org/wiki/STELLA_(programming_language)))